General Information About Endometrial Cancer

 - Taking tamoxifen for treatment or prevention of breast cancer.

 - Taking estrogen alone.
-(Taking estrogen in combination with progesterone does not appear to increase the risk of endometrial cancer.)
+(Taking estrogen in combination with progestin does not appear to increase the risk of endometrial cancer.)

 - Being overweight.

 - Beginning menstruation at an early age.